Congenica/psga-reusable-workflows/README.md

 ## EC2 Ephemeral Runners

-The following workflows ar intended to start an EC2 instance where the main workflow job can run and then terminate the same instance when finished.
+The following workflows are intended to start an EC2 instance where the main workflow job can run and then terminate the same instance when finished.

 - [ec2-runner-start.yaml](.github/workflows/ec2-runner-start.yaml)
 - [ec2-runner-stop.yaml](.github/workflows/ec2-runner-stop.yaml)